chain24/eBaySDK/README.md

 # eBaySDK
-An eBay SDK for PHP,use eBay API in your project
+An eBay SDK for PHP,use eBay API in your project.
+## how to use it in your project: